Local entities are subject to an income tax rate of 30% for fiscal year 2019 and 25% as of fiscal year 2020.

 For corporate tax, the basic national corporate tax rate is 23.2% for taxable years commencing from April 1, 2018 or later.
 Corporations are also subject to local taxes, which increase the standard effective tax rate to 30.62% (if the office is located in Tokyo).
 Since April 2016, the amended Corporation Tax Act has come into force, and corporate tax on a foreign corporation with a permanent establishment in Japan is imposed on its income attributable to the permanent establishment in Japan.
-According to the 2019 Japan tax reform outline, the applicable period for the reduction of corporate income tax rate (which is 15% of income equal to or less than 8 million yen per annum.
+For small and medium-sized enterprises, the lowered 19% national corporate tax rate is applicable for the income equal to or less than 8 million yen per annum.
 Until the taxable years commencing before April 1, 2021, such rate is further lowered for a corporation which average taxable income for the last three fiscal years is not exceeding JPY 1.5 billion.

-As of January 1, 2019, the corporate income tax (CIT) rate has been reduced to 17%, leading to an overall tax rate for companies of 24.94 in Luxembourg City (taking into account the solidarity surtax of 7% and including 6.75% municipal business tax rate applicable and which may vary depending on the seat of the company).
-This measure was planned in order to strengthen the competiveness of companies.
+For the fiscal year 2020, the corporate income tax (CIT) is 17%, leading to an overall tax rate for companies of 24.94 in Luxembourg City (taking into account the solidarity surtax of 7% and including 6.75% municipal business tax rate applicable and which may vary depending on the seat of the company).

 The corporate income tax rate is 30%, and for individuals it is progressive up to a 35% rate.